OpsCompass/docs/labs/Lab03:OpsCompass-ConfigurationDriftDetection-KnowYourScore.md

-# Lab03: OpsCompass - Configuration Drift Detection - Know Your Score
+# Lab 03: OpsCompass - Configuration Drift Detection - Know Your Score
 # Use OpsCompass Core Flows to Identify Configuration Drift, Updates to the Baseline,

 1.)
 Deploy a resource(s) in your connected cloud account from Lab01.
-If you aren't sure what to deploy you can use a template from our Lab_Files.
+If you aren't sure what to deploy you can use a template from our lab_files.

     - [Knowledge Base Assistance]()